Your choices regarding cookies on this site

-As our hit rates for Medical Data have climbed to an average of 80%, we’re now able to find reality-based evidence for a history of nicotine use in nearly 16% of hits.
+As our hit rates for Medical Data have climbed to an average of 80%, we’re now able to find reality-based evidence for a history of nicotine use in more than 16% of hits.
+And more than 80% of this data is new information to carriers—it isn’t found in their other risk assessment methodologies and disclosures.

 Those climbing hit rates enabled us to do more than just spot present or past use.
-By running our latest 42M-life mortality study through Irix®, we identified 2.8 million lives with one or more nicotine-related codes or prescriptions.
-Then we conducted a painstaking analysis to show that their mortality risks remain elevated for at least seven years—long past the point where carriers have traditionally grouped ex-smokers with those who never smoked.
+By running our latest 42M-life mortality study through the Irix® Rules Engine, we identified 2.8 million lives with one or more nicotine-related codes or prescriptions.
+Then we conducted a painstaking analysis to show that their mortality risks remain elevated for at least seven years—long past the point where carriers have traditionally grouped previous tobacco users with those who never used tobacco.

 In this brief Q&A, our study team of actuaries and clinicians shares new insights into tobacco risks that are still of vital interest to insurance carriers.